-The Build Alternative would replace and repair existing culverts.
-Culverts segments would be replaced with new culverts of increased diameter and new materials.
-The repairs would fix existing culverts without altering existing culvert dimensions.
-No new culvert segments or structures would be installed at new locations.
+The Build Alternative will replace and repair existing culverts.
+Culverts segments will be replaced with new culverts of increased diameter and new materials.
+The repairs will fix existing culverts without altering existing culvert dimensions.
+No new culvert segments or structures will be installed at new locations.